 Victorville is a larger medium-sized city located in the state of California.
 With a population of 135,950 people and 29 constituent neighborhoods, Victorville is the 45th largest community in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Victorville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Victorville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Victorville are a mix of both white- and blue-collar jobs.
 Overall, Victorville is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Victorville who work in sales jobs (11.37%), office and administrative support (10.65%), and teaching (5.96%).
+There are especially a lot of people living in Victorville who work in sales jobs (14.69%), office and administrative support (9.43%), and food service (5.44%).

-The per capita income in Victorville in 2018 was $18,945, which is low income relative to California and the nation.
-This equates to an annual income of $75,780 for a family of four.
+The per capita income in Victorville in 2018 was $21,571, which is lower middle income relative to California and the nation.
+This equates to an annual income of $86,284 for a family of four.
 However, Victorville contains both very wealthy and poor people as well.